Avoiding Flood-Damaged Cars: What To Know

 It might not be a great idea to buy a used car after a large storm — even if that storm happened thousands of miles away.

 Some states don’t check to see if a car has an existing branded or salvage title before issuing a new one.
-That means an unscrupulous seller could take a flood car to one of those states and obtain a clean title.
+That means a seller could take a flood car to one of those states and obtain a clean title.
 Then, they’ll sell it to you without disclosing the flood damage.
 This is called “title washing.”

 Trust your gut

-If the price seems too good to be true, it probably is.
-Also, don’t buy a car without a title.
-You need the title to confirm that the vehicle isn’t salvaged (and that it’s not stolen).
+Buying a used car from a private party private-party car (rather than a dealership) can be a great way to snag a deal.
+But whatever you do, don’t buy a car without a title.
+You need the title to confirm that the vehicle isn’t salvaged and that it’s not stolen.

-Is it ever worth buying a flood-damaged car?
+Ask the expert: Is it ever worth buying a flood-damaged car?

-Rob Bhatt, staff writer and licensed insurance agent
+– Rob Bhatt, staff writer and licensed insurance agent

 Buying a car with a salvage title is tricky business.
 You must be certain that the seller is being honest about all mechanical problems.
 And you need to be ready to tackle what could end up being a project car.